 Retirees with substantial income might bring in enough cash to trigger the net investment income tax.
 This 3.8% tax went into effect in 2013 to help fund the Affordable Care Act of 2010.
 It applies to individual filers who earn more than $200,000, and joint filers who earn more than $250,000.

 According to the IRS, net investment income includes — but is not limited to — the following:

 - Capital gains

 5. State-based estate and inheritance taxes

 Watching the federal government reach into your pocket during retirement can be galling.
 But state-based estate and inheritance taxes are truly the final insult to those who have spent decades hoping to build and pass on a financial legacy.

 As we have reported, more than a dozen states have estate or inheritance taxes — or both.

 An estate tax is based on the total value of everything you own at the time of your death, minus deductions.
 An inheritance tax is based on the person or people who inherit your assets.
 For example, a spouse who inherits your money might not owe taxes, but your children or others might have to pay up.

-As we also have noted, in many states you typically have to have around $1 million or more before estate taxes kick in.
+As we also have noted, in many states estate taxes don’t typically kick in unless you have around $1 million or more.
 And inheritance tax rates usually are modest.
 But that is cold comfort to those who would like to leave behind the biggest possible amount for loved ones.